pippinbarr/cart253/topics/variables/creating-variables.md

 }
 ```

-Hey presto, we have a program that is
+Beautiful, n'est-ce pas?

+## Summary

+Declaring our own variables makes our programs infinitely more amazing.
+They are:

 - Easier to read
 - Easier to modify (if we want to adjust the hole size, for instance, we know exactly where to look)
 - Capable of changing over time!
 (More on this later)

-## Summary

 ## }